 Parking Rules and Regulations

-Also see: Parking Rules and Regulation Booklet (printable PDF)I. General Statement
+Parking Rules and Regulation Booklet (printable PDF)I. GENERAL STATEMENT

-- All students and staff who intend to operate motor vehicles on campus are required to register them and permanently affix a registration permit to the rear exterior driver’s side window or driver’s side bumper.
+- All students and staff who intend to park motor vehicles on campus, 7 a.m. to 5 p.m. seven days a week, are required to register them and permanently affix a registration permit to the rear exterior driver’s side window or driver’s side bumper.

 - All state and local laws governing movement, operation, and parking of vehicles shall apply on College property.
 On special occasions and in emergencies, parking and traffic limitations may be imposed by the College as required by the conditions which prevail.